ollama

 nothing gets displayed in the terminal.

-query (llm, prompt, image)
+query (llm, prompt, image) also specifies an

 image or multiple images to be passed to the model along with the user’s